wso2-incubator/esb-connector-ibmmq/README.md

 24. topicName - Name of the topic as initialized in the queue manager.
 25. [topicString](https://www.ibm.com/support/knowledgecenter/SSFKSJ_8.0.0/com.ibm.mq.pro.doc/q005000_.htm) topicString attribute as initialized in the queue manager.

+#### Important Notes

+* The username and the password parameters must be provided in order to obtain the necessary permissions to access the queue manager.
+* The channel and the queueManager parameters should be provided with the correct configuration of sslEnable parameter to establish a successful connection.
+* If the host and the port parameters not provided the connector will attempt to establish a connnection through the host "localhost" and port "1414".
+* If the messageType parameter not provided the connector will use the default message type MQMT_DATAGRAM when publishing messages.
+* If the timeout,the maxConnections and the maxUnusedConnections parameters not specified the default values of 3600,75 and 50 will be used.(3600s - 1Hr).
+* The two timeout parameters(timeout and reconnectionTimeout) should be provided in seconds.
+* If the producerType is "topic" topicString and topicName parameters should be provided.
+* If the producerType is "queue" queue parameter should be provided.

 #### Sample proxy service without ssl
 ```
 <?xml version="1.0" encoding="UTF-8"?>